makovalab-psu/RecoverY/README.md

 - --read\_length (default:150) : The length of longest un-trimmed read input to RecoverY.
 This value is used for calculating Ymer\_match\_threshold below

 - --Ymer\_match\_threshold : the number of k-mers a read must match to the Ymer table in order to be classified as coming from the Y. The default value is calculated by the formula : 0.4 * (read_len - kmer_size + 1 - (2\*kmer\_size\*read\_len/100)).
 User may change this, but we recommend a value between 20 and 50 for Illumina 150x150 bp reads.

+- --abundance\_threshold : the abundance threshold beyond which all k-mers are assumed to be Ymers.
+Specify this only if user does not have access to a trusted k-mers file and would like to manually set an abundance threshold.

 - --threads (default: 2): The number of threads that RecoverY should use.